Real assets: Background

-Investing in real assets has existed in since the advent of property ownership.
-However, public invested only began in 1965, when the first publicly traded REIT (Continental Mortgage Investors) became listed on the NYSE.
+Investing in real assets has existed since the advent of property ownership.
+However, public investment only began in 1965, when the first publicly traded REIT (Continental Mortgage Investors) became listed on the NYSE.
 This REIT structure has become the dominant legal structure to invest in real estate.
 The first publicly traded MLP occurred 16 years later, when Apache Petroleum Company listed.
 The MLP structure has become popular for energy and infrastructure.
 Combined, these two legal structures been critical to the expansion of real assets as a viable asset class because they are pass-through tax structures, unlike a traditional publicly traded C-corp.
 However, the trade-off is that at least 90% of the income must be distributed to investors (which is attractive for investors but means that the company has limited ability to retain earnings for growth).
 That being said, there are some real asset companies structured as C-corps.
 Moreover, after the 2017 Tax Cuts and Jobs Act, some MLPs and REITs are revisiting their structure.

 Today, real assets are a massive publicly traded asset class.